 Starfield character creation

-Biometric ID is the first major section in the Starfield character creation screen and contains one slider, which is a Personnel Record.
+Biometric ID is the first major section in the Starfield character creation screen and contains one option: the Personnel Record.

 From what we’ve seen during the Starfield showcase, this appears to be your preset selection.
 The Personnel Record is optional and offers you a set of pre-built characters so you can skip the Body and Face portions of character creation.